Tomato Anthracnose

 Introduction

-Tomato anthracnose (Ripe rot) is a fungal disease caused by several species of the fungus Colletotrichum, (Colletotrichum coccodes is the most common) primarily affecting ripe or overripe tomato fruit.
-During times of warm (optimal at 80°F, range 55–95°F), and wet/humid conditions this disease can quickly spread on both the fruit and plant reducing overall yield.
-In addition if soils are poorly drained or there has been reduced foliage cover both of these conditions can also increase the odds of the disease.
+Tomato anthracnose (ripe rot) is a fungal disease caused by several species of the fungus Colletotrichum, (Colletotrichum coccodes is the most common).
+It primarily affects ripe or overripe tomato fruit.
+During times of warm (optimal at 80°F, range 55–95°F) and wet or humid conditions, this disease can quickly spread on both the fruit and plant reducing overall yield.
+Additional conditions that are favorable to the spread of anthracnose include poorly drained soils or a reduction in plant foliage cover.

 Symptoms

-Fruit: Initially, small, circular, water-soaked spots that are slightly sunken will appear on over ripened tomatoes.
+Fruit: Initially small, circular, water-soaked spots that are slightly sunken will appear on over ripened tomatoes.
 These lesions can form concentric rings and expand up to ½” in diameter while also getting deeper and darker.
-Looking toward the center, the dark fungal structures may be seen, or if conditions remain very humid the spores will have a salmon pink appearance to them.
-Individual lesions can group together resulting in large rotting area and ultimately complete fruit decay.
+Looking toward the center of the spots, dark fungal structures may be seen, or if conditions remain very humid, the spores will have a salmon pink appearance to them.
+Individual lesions can group together resulting in a large rotting area and ultimately complete fruit decay.
 Note: Unripe green fruit may be infected, but not show any symptoms of Anthracnose until ripening begins.

-Leaves and Stems: This not as common, however, small, dark spots with yellow halos may appear on older leaves, and tiny lesions may occur on stems.
-While these may be minimal, these are often missed, but can provide the initial reservoir of the fungal spores.
+Leaves and Stems: This type of infection is not as common.
+However, small, dark spots with yellow halos may appear on older leaves, and tiny lesions may occur on stems.
+While minimal, these are often missed and can provide the initial reservoir of the fungal spores.

-Roots: Less commonly identified, are root infections can occur, especially in mature plants that can be seen as black dots on the roots which can cause root rots.
+Roots: Less commonly identified are root infections.
+These especially occur in mature plants and can be seen as black dots on the roots and lead to root rot.

 Host Crops: Solanaceae family, Eggplant, Potatoes, Peppers and Watermelon.
 Also in field weeds.